 I know…you east coasters are rolling your eyes right now, thinking you didn’t know I was such a wimp and that God help me if I ever had to deal with a Nor’easter. (which by the way, I lived in Boston so I did live through a couple of those.)
 But trust me, between the snow, ice, wind, sleet and the occasional polar vortexes when temperatures hit 26 below (I’m not talking about the wind chill, that was the actual temperature), winter can seem unbearable.

-To top it off, about a week ago, I was walking my dog, slipped on ice and ended up in the emergency room with a head injury.
+So, a couple years ago, during winter, I was walking my dog, and I slipped on ice and ended up in the emergency room with a head injury.
 Then, 6 days later, I was walking my dog, (same time and location) and slipped on ice AGAIN, this time, unharmed with the exception of some muscle soreness.

 “What the fuck?”
 I shouted at the top of my lungs, lying on the sidewalk after my second fall.
 (Being able to shout expletives was how I knew I didn’t get hurt.)

 Of course, later in the day, I was thinking about how I could turn these beyond frustrating and scary falls into something productive, so that the lump on my head, my scraped knees and the fact that I have to give up alcohol for two weeks–because of my head injury wouldn’t be for nothing.
 And then it hit me.
 Divorce and heartbreak is comparable to my falling experiences.
 Let me explain.

 WE ALL FALL DOWN